pioneerspacesim/pioneer/README.md

 Localization for Pioneer is handled trough Transifex, and pulled to the source from there automatically.
 Because of this please don't make pull requests for translations.
 [You can find the localization project here.](https://www.transifex.com/pioneer/pioneer/dashboard/)
 You need to register at transifex to be able to access the translations.

-If you want a new language introduced, [please request it on the Freenode IRC channel of Pioneer](https://webchat.freenode.net/?channels=pioneer), or here by making an issue for it.
+If you want a new language introduced, [please request it on the Libera IRC channel of Pioneer](https://web.libera.chat/#pioneer), or here by making an issue for it.

 ## Getting Pioneer